LordRust/infra-ansible/docs/vm-templates.md

 - SSH public key

 Cloud-init user/key setup is generally once-per-instance.
 Adding the key only after the guest has already completed first boot may not update the user's `authorized_keys` automatically.

+A console password is not required for normal deployment; the Debian generic cloud image is intended to be accessed using the cloud-init-provisioned SSH key.

 ## Existing manually-created guests